pingidentity/terraform-provider-pingfederate/docs/resources/keypairs_oauth_openid_connect_additional_key_set.md

 ### Required

-- `issuers` (Attributes List) A list of virtual issuers that will use the current key set.
+- `issuers` (Attributes Set) A list of virtual issuers that will use the current key set.
 Once assigned to a key set, the same virtual issuer cannot be assigned to another key set instance. (see [below for nested schema](#nestedatt--issuers))
 - `name` (String) The key set name.
 - `signing_keys` (Attributes) Setting for a OAuth/OpenID Connect signing key set while using multiple virtual issuers. (see [below for nested schema](#nestedatt--signing_keys))